Why governments should move to a .gov domain

 • When residents see email from, and links to, anytownco.org vs anytownco.gov, they can be much more confident in the authenticity of the .gov

 • .gov domains are hard to convincingly impersonate: anytownco.org will constantly be spoofed by folks setting up domains like any.townco.org.
-Impersonators cannot acquire a .gov, so their fake emails and websites will not look as similar, and be easier to detect.
+Impersonators cannot acquire a .gov, so their fake emails and websites will not look as similar, and will be easier to detect.

 • All web browsers know to only connect to .gov websites with encryption.
 This helps protect all interactions with government services by default.

 • Moving all governments to a .gov web and email presence has been identified as a nationwide security objective.
-Agencies are advised to consider that in the future grant funding, cyber insurance applications, and required security assessments may include governments moving to .gov as a requirement.
+Agencies are advised to consider that in the future, grant funding, cyber insurance applications, and required security assessments may include governments moving to .gov as a requirement.

 Check out how to apply for a .gov domain.